 Step 5: Under the Windows Components option, locate Windows Update and open it.

 Nothing will change.
-Microsoft will support Windows 10 till October 14, 2025, till then you can continue using Windows 10.
-If you change your mind, you can always go to Settings > Window Update > accept Windows 11 install.
+Microsoft will support Windows 10 until October 14, 2025, so you can continue using it until then.
+If you change your mind, go to Settings > Window Update > accept Windows 11 install.

 When you stop Windows updates in between, it can corrupt the operating system.
 If stuck, you may have to reinstall the Windows version again from the start.

-Windows updates consist of security updates and patches that are important for the safety and security of your system.
+Windows updates consist of security updates and patches essential for your system’s safety and security.
 However, if you don’t want to update, you may continue using your system, but it will be prone to bugs and security attacks.

 Was this helpful?